nortable/desktop_assistant/README.md

 A modern, interactive desktop assistant with long-term memory, chat history, and conversation summarization, powered by LLMs via OpenRouter.

 ## Features
-- Animated desktop assistant with GUI (Tkinter)
+- **Animated Desktop Assistant**: Friendly, always-on-top assistant with customizable GIF appearance (right-click to change).
-- Chat with LLM (Google Gemini, etc. via OpenRouter)
+- **Conversational AI**: Chat with a powerful LLM (Google Gemini, etc. via OpenRouter) in a modern GUI.
-- Long-term memory: all conversations are saved and can be reloaded
+- **Long-term Memory**: All conversations are saved as JSON summaries and can be reloaded at any time.
-- Conversation history browser (threaded)
-- Conversation summarization (auto-generated JSON summary for each thread)
-- Multi-threaded chat: start new conversations, revisit old ones
+- **Threaded Conversation History**: Browse, revisit, and continue any previous conversation thread.
+- **Multi-threaded Chat**: Start new conversations with "New Conversation" or continue existing ones.
+- **One-click Summary & Save**: Use the Quit button in the context menu to automatically summarize and save the current conversation for future reference.
+- **Easy GIF Customization**: Right-click the assistant and select "Change State" to switch between different GIFs/appearances.
+- **User-friendly Interface**: Clean, resizable chat window with color-coded messages and history navigation.

 ## Installation